What factors would enable social protection systems to be more responsive to shocks?

 The objective of this study commissioned by the World Food Programme (WFP) is to generate evidence and inform practice for improved emergency preparedness and response in LAC linked to more flexible national social protection systems.
 The main research question for the study is: ‘What factors would enable social protection systems to be more responsive to shocks’?

-As part of this study we will conduct a literature review with the objective of identifying experiences in which social protection has been used in response to natural, economic or political shocks.
-The review will be then complemented with interviews with key informants and six case studies: Ecuador, Guatemala, Haiti, Dominican Republic, Peru and El Salvador.
-A final report will propose recommendations and a way forward for a shock-responsive social protection in LAC.
-A regional conference will be organised to share the findings.
+As part of this study we conducted a literature review with the objective of identifying experiences in which social protection has been used in response to natural, economic, or political shocks.
+The review was then complemented with interviews with key informants.
+We are also conducting country case studies in Dominica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Peru, and five additional Caribbean countries to be defined.
+A synthesis report shares the key findings of the overall study and proposes recommendations and a way forward for a shock-responsive social protection in LAC.
+Findings and recommendations are also shared in national and regional conferences across the region.

 El objetivo de este estudio comisionado por el Programa Mundial de Alimentos (PMA) es generar evidencia e informar acerca de cómo fortalecer la preparación y respuesta a emergencias en América Latina y el Caribe (ALC) con base en sistemas nacionales de protección social más flexibles.
 La principal pregunta de investigación del estudio es: “¿Qué factores permiten que los sistemas de protección social sean más reactivos frente a emergencias?”.

 El estudio incluye la revisión de literatura sobre experiencias en la región de sistemas de protección social respondiendo a choques de origen natural, económico o político.
-La revisión de literatura es complementada con entrevistas a informantes clave y con seis casos de estudio: Ecuador, El Salvador, Guatemala, Haití, Perú y República Dominicana.
+La revisión de literatura es complementada con entrevistas a informantes clave y con casos de estudio en: Dominica, Ecuador, El Salvador, Guatemala, Haití, Perú, República Dominicana y otros 5 países del Caribe a ser definidos.
 Por último, un reporte final consolida los hallazgos principales y las recomendaciones de política.

 In Latin America and the Caribbean (LAC) natural disasters have occurred increasingly frequently since the 1960s: 19 disasters per year in the 1960s and 68 per year in the first decade of the twenty-first century.
 For this reason, the adoption of mitigation measures to reduce the population’s exposure to natural disasters and to restore infrastructure, together with economic and social measures, is becoming increasingly essential.